 I will never forget one day I was at the New Forest Show in Brockenhurst.
 I had had a really good first day and sold nearly every piece.
 Towards the end of the day a man came around looking at everything in the marquee.
 He said, “What are you doing?
 You've hired this space with two big tressle tables and you aren’t selling anything.”
 I explained that I had done really well that day and sold just about everything.
 “Oh” he said, “You should be in the jewellery business!”, I said I’d think about it overnight and I decided to take a chance.

 The next morning I bought some inexpensive fashion jewellery which I put out on the tables and it sold.
 It wasn’t long before I started designing all the jewellery myself and I now have some help from Des Smith, our very knowledgeable and talented shop manager.
-Over the years I have moved onwards and upwards and today we have this lovely shop in the Central Milton Keynes shopping centre.
+Over the years I have moved onwards and upwards and today we have a beautiful showroom in Woburn, Bedfordshire.

 What is your favourite Woolfe Piece?

 My favourite Woolfe piece is the mabé pearl, emerald and diamond pendant.
 There is something about it that just hits the spot.
 It’s a piece that can go with any outfit, for any occasion.

 My mother was an art teacher and used to drag me around all the art galleries and museums when I was younger.
 Somehow all that entered my mind and stuck with me, and so I have such a lot to thank my mother for.